mitre-attack/attack-data-model/docusaurus/docs/tutorials/index.md

 **Learning-oriented guides for getting started with the ATT&CK Data Model**

 Welcome to the tutorials section!
-These step-by-step guides will teach you how to work with the MITRE ATT&CK® Data Model (ADM) from the ground up.
+These step-by-step guides will teach you how to work with the MITRE ATT&CK Data Model (ADM) from the ground up.
 Each tutorial is designed to be completed by anyone with basic TypeScript knowledge, regardless of their familiarity with ATT&CK.

 ## What You'll Learn